-Thank you to David Nykodym for creating this map for us!
+MoDE Foundation is especially grateful to David Nykodym for initially creating this map for us!

 Accessible restrooms in public places are a basic need.
 While the Americans with Disabilities Act (ADA), passed in 1990, addresses some requirements for bathrooms, these do not cover all the needs for some individuals.
 The wide stalls are not always wide enough to easily navigate.
 It is challenging when a person who needs assistance has a caregiver of the opposite gender, or when a caregiver is a person with a disability.
 Larger children and adults who need to be changed lack privacy and changing places in regular bathrooms.
 No one should have to lie on the floor of a public restroom to be changed.
 We would like to see more family restrooms, as well as universal changing tables, in public places.